-Do not to commonou work in the area unless sutherised in Do not re-commence work in the area unless authorised in writing by NSW BCD.
+Timing Activity Mitigation Responsibility • Do not re-commence work in the area unless authorised in writing by Heritage NSW.
 Pre-construction Design Seek to optimise detailed design to avoid impacts to as many Aboriginal artefact locales as feasible.
 Owner Pre-construction Salvage Aboriginal artefact locales that cannot be avoided shall be salvaged prior to construction commencing in that area in accordance with approved Salvage Methodology (refer to Appendix 4 of HMP) EPC Manager Pre-construction Demarcation No-go zones to be established by project heritage specialist around Aboriginal object locales where impacts are not proposed but are close to the final disturbance footprint (i.e. within 30m).
 EPC Manager BOP Manager Construction Assessment If any changes/modifications occur to the project footprint location, new impact areas must be adequately assessed for heritage prior to works commencing.
 Owner Construction Inspections Undertake regular inspections of heritage no-go area demarcation as part of weekly inspections (and audits) to ensure protection measures are maintained and not compromised EPC HSE REP Operation Inspections Annual inspection as part of environmental auditing program Operations Manager Decommissioning All activities Review decommissioning plan with respect to potential for impact to heritage sites and ensure appropriate protection measures are emplaced as relevant.
 Undertake 3-monthly inspections during decommissioning.
 Owner